 According to the authors, at the center of the link between sleep and mental health issues, in this case, suicide risk, are cognitive and emotional deficits.
-Other research has determined that sleep disturbances intensify negative emotions and emotional reactivity, as well as activating the area of the brain called the amygdala.
-Both the inability to regulate emotions, as well as neurological and cognitive deficits, are associated with increased risk of suicidal behaviors.
+Other research has determined that sleep disturbances intensify negative emotions and emotional reactivity, as well as the activation of the area of the brain called the amygdala.
+Both the inability to regulate emotions, as well as neurological and cognitive deficits, are associated with an increased risk of suicidal behaviors.

 Treating insomnia in people with depression

 After outlining the link between sleep disturbances and mental illness, and the potential consequences of this link, it is important to note that research has also been conducted on a potential treatment for insomnia.
 One such study, conducted in the United States in 2018, looked at the differences in long-term results of treatment for depression and insomnia.4 The study was conducted with 148 adults who receive antidepressant treatment for both major depressive disorder and insomnia.
 The participants were randomly assigned to either seven weeks of cognitive behavioral therapy for insomnia or control conditions.
 Measures of depression and sleep problems were then assessed every four months for a period of two years.

 The findings showed that participants responded to the treatment in different ways, and could be classified under three categories: sub-optimal responders, gradual, and rapid responders.
 The sub-optimal responder class still achieved a reduction in one-third of their depressive symptoms, which is more significant than in previous studies according to the authors.
 However, for both other classes, while responses were higher, they were lower than responses reported in other studies.
 The authors suggest that this might be due to the fact that the participants had high levels of insomnia symptoms, which may have reduced their response to the treatment.